 History, tourist information, and nearby accommodation

 Herefordshire is a primarily rural county, blessed with broad, open pastures and green hills.
-Apart from the cattle and cider industres, Herefordshire is home to some of the lovliest examples of half-timbered Tudor and Jacobean buildings anywhere in Britain.
+Apart from the cattle and cider industries, Herefordshire is home to some of the loveliest examples of half-timbered Tudor and Jacobean buildings anywhere in Britain.

 Moving back in time from Old House, the Coningsby Medieval Museum on Widemarsh Street is a museum on the site of a 13th Dominican friary.
 The museum highlights the history of the chivalric knightly Order of St. John.
 In the garden is the only surviving open-air preaching cross in the country.

 Though these attractions are interesting, it is the Cathedral that draws most visitors to Hereford.
 The Cathedral was begun in the 11th century, and it contains superb Gothic architectural detail.